Divide and Conquer: High-Resolution Industrial Anomaly Detection via Memory Efficient Tiled Ensemble: Experiments

 \subsection{Experimental details}

 \textbf{Datasets.} The method is evaluated on two established industrial datasets: MVTec AD~\cite{bergmann_mvtec} and VisA~\cite{zou_visa}.
 MVTec AD and VisA datasets comprise 15 and 12 categories, respectively.
 Each category consists of a training set containing only normal images and a test set, comprising both normal and anomalous images, with their corresponding pixel-precise ground truth annotations.
 The anomalies vary in types, shapes, and scales, with the prevalence of larger anomalies in MVTec AD and smaller defects in VisA.
+An analysis of defect scales is presented in \Cref{ap:ano_size}.

 For both datasets, the images are of high resolution and are resized according to the specified dimensions in the experimental setups, as detailed in the following sections.

 \textbf{Evaluation Metrics} Both image and pixel-level performance are evaluated using standard anomaly detection metrics.
 For image-level anomaly detection, the Area Under the Receiver Operator Curve (AUROC) is employed.
 To evaluate pixel-wise performance in anomaly localization, the Area Under the Per-Region-Overlap Curve (AUPRO) is used.